 The Prenatal Program offers care to all pregnant women in the Seacoast region of New Hampshire.
 For information on becoming a prenatal patient at Families First, call our prenatal nurse at 603-422-8208 ext.
 108, or our social worker at ext.
 142. Then, click here for more information and a link to the Prenatal Intake Application.

 For a personal look at the prenatal program, read a letter from our prenatal nurse practitioner, Margot Kingston.

 The Prenatal Program is affordable.
 We have a sliding fee scale based on income for uninsured women, and we accept New Hampshire Medicaid.
 We help patients fill out Medicaid applications and obtain free or discounted prescription drugs and lab work.
 We also accept most private insurance plans.

 The Prenatal Program is easy to access.
 For prenatal patients who already have children, free child care can be arranged during appointments.
 Transportation assistance may be available.
 All services (except infant delivery and ultrasounds) are provided under one roof, at the beautiful Community Campus in Portsmouth.

 And, the Prenatal Program is comprehensive:

-- Medical care is provided by ob/gyn physicians and a nurse practitioner from Harbour Women's Health (who generously provide their services at a discounted rate) and Families First's prenatal nurse coordinator.
+- Medical care is provided by ob/gyn physicians and a nurse practitioner from Harbour Women's Health and Families First's prenatal nurse coordinator.

 - A social worker helps patients find resources to meet their needs, including helping with applications for enrollment in Medicaid insurance coverage.